Locations:

 Female feeling breast

-People often associate mastitis, or inflammation of breast tissue, with complications that get in the way of breastfeeding because of clogged milk ducts.
-Although that’s certainly a common cause of inflammation, you don’t need to be breastfeeding (chestfeeding) to develop inflammation in your breast tissue.
+We often associate mastitis, or inflammation of breast tissue, with complications that get in the way of breastfeeding because of clogged milk ducts.
+Although that’s certainly a common cause of inflammation, you don’t need to be breastfeeding to develop inflammation in your breast tissue.
 And if you’re experiencing inflammation for long periods of time without treating the underlying cause, that inflammation can lead to further complications.

 Advertisement